 Our farm in Montana is south west of Havre in the heart of the Golden Triangle.
 Like Swift Current, this is a low rain fall region with an average of 11.2 inches per year, resulting in the area having low disease pressure, and the ability to grow exceptionally high-quality crops.
 One difference here is the milder winter allows for the production of winter or fall seeded crops.

-The main crops we grow here are winter wheat and pluses particularly large green lentils and garbanzo beans.
+The main crops we grow here are winter wheat and pulses particularly large green lentils and garbanzo beans.